 Here some tools which make my work much easier:

 Slack: Slack nearly replaced our E-Mail.
-It allows a central project communication with clients and team members.
+It allows central project communication with clients and team members.
 I don’t want to miss this tool anymore.
-I put jour fixe logs as note into it so that everyone has access to it.
-Moreover there are thousands of integrations to other tools.
+I put jour fixe logs as a note into it so that everyone has access to it.
+Moreover, there are thousands of integrations to other tools.
 However, you should stick to a netiquette and you shouldn’t forget that a chat doesn’t replace direct meetings or video conferences.

 Evernote: the helpful digital notepad.
 I can recommend it to anyone who doesn’t want to write on an analog notepad first.
 Although I replaced it with the note function in Slack at the moment, the digital notepad can be really helpful.

-Wunderlist: nice and easy To Do list.
-Due to this I stay focused – and there is nothing better than finishing tasks and making hooks.
+Wunderlist: nice and easy To-Do list.
+Due to this, I stay focused – and there is nothing better than finishing tasks and making hooks.

 Hubspot: a CRM in which we file correspondences with customers centrally.
 And it’s for free.

-zoom.io: good video conferences with whiteboard, screen sharing (for mobile devices, too) and conference rooms for recurring jour fixes.
+zoom.io: good video conferences with a whiteboard, screen sharing (for mobile devices, too) and conference rooms for recurring jour fixes.
 I don’t want to miss it anymore.

 If you use some alternatives and other tools I would be pleased if you left your ideas as a comment.